Alfred Burger Award In Medicinal Chemistry

-He transferred to Cornell University, where he earned a B.A. in chemistry in 1946 and a Ph.D. in organic chemistry in 1949.
-After postdoctoral fellowships at the Swiss Federal Institute of Technology (ETH), Zurich, and the University of Illinois, he joined the Illinois faculty.
-Taylor moved to Princeton in 1954 as an assistant professor and was promoted to full professor in 1964.
+Carroll is an internationally recognized medicinal chemist, says Scott P. Runyon, a research scientist at RTI International.
+“There is no doubt that his scientific contributions will continue to play a major role in advancing the understanding of the scientific basis of drug abuse and will lead to new medications for treatment of this illness.”

-Taylor’s honors include the ACS Award for Creative Work in Synthetic Organic Chemistry (1974), the International Society of Heterocyclic Chemistry’s Senior Award in Heterocyclic Chemistry (1989), and ACS’s Arthur C. Cope Scholar Award (1994).
+After more than 50 years, Carroll continues to search for new therapies for drug addiction.
+“Having the opportunity to see eight compounds designed in my laboratory progress to human studies was exceptionally rewarding,” he says.
+“It is also very rewarding to know that my research and recognition from this award will bring more attention to the need for substance abuse treatments.”

-Taylor will present the award address before the Division of Medicinal Chemistry.
+Carroll will present the award address before the ACS Division of Medicinal Chemistry.

 Join the conversation